 Maldives resorts generally have their own island and there are numerous things to consider when choosing the best one.
 Choosing your island is where our expertise comes in and our consultants can help you choose the one that best suits your style, budget and requirements.

-For starters though, why don’t you check out our Top 5 private islands in the Maldives.
+For starters though, why don’t you check out our guide to planning a Maldives holiday.

 Can I move from one resort to another?

 Even before the pandemic, most visitors tended to stay in just one resort in the Maldives.
 However, splitting the stay between two resorts is actually a great way to experience some of the varied styles, reefs and vistas of the archipelago.